zhongxingyu/testinfo/readme.md

 ```

 - the tool will generate **500 graphs**,
-- for each graph, it will generate **1 queries**,
+- for each graph, it will generate **1 query**,
 - queries will be executed across the configured database(s),
-- crashes and errors will be recorded in the `logs/` directory.
+- crashes and internal errors will be recorded in the `logs/` directory.

-Notice that the tool does not automatically create database users.
+Note that the tool does not automatically create database users.
 You may need to manually create a user and grant the necessary privileges for remote connection,
 query execution, writing to databases, and creating or deleting databases.

 ------